riscv-europe/summit-website-development/summit/2025/registration.md

 The RISC-V Summit Europe has two main periods:

- - **Technical Working Group (TWG) Meetings & Tutorials** on Monday MAy 12th, afternoon.
-Attending the TWG requires to be a member of the TWG organizing body.
+ - **Technical Working Group (TWG) Meetings & Tutorials** on Monday May 12th, afternoon.
+Attending the TWG requires you to be a member of the TWG organizing body.
 No membership is required for tutorials.
  - **Core summit** from Tuesday 13th to Thursday 15th: with keynotes, presentations, panel, industrial exhibition, demos, posters, etc.